 Additional Sources for Effectiveness Ratings and Use:

-The What, the Why, the Where, the When, and the How-to: The way spermicides work is by using a chemical agent -- though through history, we have also had more natural spermicides: some people still experiment with natural spermicides now -- to make sperm less able to move and to reach the cervix, and to make the cervical opening less easily accessible to sperm.
+The What, the Why, the Where, the When, and the How-to: The way spermicides work is by using a chemical agent -- though through history, we have also had more natural spermicides: some people still experiment with natural spermicides now -- to make sperm less able to move and to reach the cervix, and to make the cervical opening less accessible to sperm.
 Think of spermicides like the bug-zappers of birth control.
-Spermicides are inserted into the vagina in several ways before intercourse, and do their thing if and when a person with a penis ejaculates or pre-ejaculates.
+Spermicides are inserted into the vagina in before intercourse, and do their thing if and when a person with a penis ejaculates or pre-ejaculates.

 There are several kinds of spermicides: spermicidal foam is a bit like shaving cream, and is squirted into the vagina, spermicidal suppositories, which dissolve in the vagina slowly (usually in around 20 minutes or less), spermicidal film, a thin sheet placed into the vagina which dissolves, and spermicidal creams or jellies, which are either put into the vagina with an applicator, or used with a cervical barrier method.
 Some condoms also are coated with a small amount of spermicide.
 Most spermicides have the active ingredient Nonoxynol-9, a surfectant also used in some cleaning products, such as dish soap or washing-up liquid.